embarklabs/embark/site/source/docs/contracts_configuration.md

 With this configuration, our `ContractInstance` is an `instanceOf` `Proxy` and  a `proxyFor` `BaseContract`.
 This is why we point to `BaseContract` in the `ContractInstance` arguments.
-The arguments themselves depend on the implementations of your `BaseContract` and `Proxy` contract.
+The arguments themselves depend on the implementations of your `BaseContract` and `Proxy` smart contracts.

-Note that you could have used `Proxy` itself as a `proxyFor` `BaseContract`, but it's usually more intuitive to use `instanceOf` and then resolve the contract instance with the new name you gave it (`ContractInstance` in this case).
+Note that you could have used `Proxy` itself as a `proxyFor` `BaseContract`, but it's usually more intuitive to use `instanceOf` and then resolve the smart contract instance with the new name you gave it (`ContractInstance` in this case).

-Once the contracts are deployed, all you have to do is:
+Once the smart contracts are deployed, all you have to do is:

 ```
 import ContractInstance from 'path/to/artifacts/contracts/ContractInstance';